Dutch resistance: Initial German policy

 The Nazis considered the Dutch to be fellow Aryans and were more manipulative in the Netherlands than in other occupied countries, which made the occupation seem mild at least at first.
 The occupation was run by the German Nazi Party rather than by the Armed Forces, which had terrible consequences for the Jewish citizens of the Netherlands.
 This was the case because the main goals of the Nazis were the Nazification of the populace, the creation of a large-scale aerial attack and defense system, and the integration of the Dutch economy into the German economy.
 As Rotterdam was already Germany's main port, it remained so, and collaboration with the enemy was widespread.
-Since all government ministers had successfully evaded capture by the Germans, the secretaries-general staying behind had no alternative but to carry on as best as possible under the new German rulers.
+Since all government ministers had successfully evaded capture by the Germans, the secretaries-general staying behind had no alternative but to carry on as well as possible under the new German rulers.
 The open terrain and dense population, the densest in Europe, made it difficult to conceal illegal activities; unlike, for example, the Maquis in France, who had ample hiding places.
 Furthermore, the country was surrounded by German-controlled territory on all sides, offering few escape routes.
-The entire coast was forbidden territory for all Dutch people, which makes the phenomenon of Engelandvaarder an even more remarkable act of resistance.
+The entire coast was forbidden territory for all Dutch people, which makes the phenomenon of Engelandvaarder, escape to the United Kingdom, an even more remarkable act of resistance.

 The first German round-up of Jews in February 1941 led to the first general strike against the Germans in Europe (and indeed one of only two such throughout occupied Europe), which shows that the general sentiment among the Dutch population was anti-German.

 It was the social democrats, Catholics, and communists who started the resistance movement.
 Membership of an armed or military organized group could lead to prolonged stays in concentration camps, and after mid-1944, to summary execution (as a result of Hitler's orders to shoot resistance members on sight – the Niedermachungsbefehl).
 The increasing attacks against Dutch fascists and Germans led to large-scale reprisals, often involving dozens, even hundreds of randomly chosen people who, if not executed, were deported to concentration camps.
 For example, most of the adult men in the village of Putten were sent to concentration camps during the Putten raid.